About

 Artist statement

-There is a reason I was born without a doctor, between my mother’s defiance and my father’s terror.
-Perhaps that first moment - chaotic, raw, utterly cinematic - was an early lesson: to trust the body, to follow its rhythms, to surrender to the unfolding of movement, of story, of life itself.
+There is a reason I was born at home without a doctor, between my mother’s defiance and my father’s terror.
+Perhaps that first moment - chaotic, raw, utterly cinematic - was an early lesson: to surrender to life and to allow the story to unfold in its own rhythm.

 Achievements